Step 1: Assemble the soldering tools

 The recipe for soldering success calls for two parts prep work and one part science.
 If you do the two critical preparation steps well—joint cleaning and heating—the solder itself will finish the job.
 When the joint is hot enough, molten solder instantly flows into the joint and covers the entire mating surfaces completely, almost as if following detailed instructions.
 It hardens there as it cools.
 Presto, you have a solid, leakfree joint.

-In this article, we’ll walk you through the basic steps how to solder and soldering copper pipe used in most homes.
+In this article, we’ll walk you through the basic steps how to solder copper pipe and soldering copper pipe used in most homes.
 Learn the different types of copper pipe as you prepare.
 As you’ll see, you don’t need special skills for soldering copper pipe successfully.
 You can easily solder a leakfree joint on the first try—but you can also make mistakes.
 We’ll show you how to avoid them, as well as alert you to simple, but critical, safety precautions that’ll protect you from burns and keep your home safe from fire.

 The basic soldering tool is a propane torch, which consists of a regulator and tip combination that you screw into the top of a small tank.
 To operate, open the fuel adjustment valve and light the tip.
 For lighting ease, we recommend the regulator that has a built-in igniter (above left).
 The gas lights at the push of a button.
 If you buy the simpler version (above right), buy a striker as well.
 Squeezing the wire handle produces sparks, which ignite the gas.
 The striker is simpler and safer than matches.

 Also buy either “tinning flux” (Photo 5) or “paste flux.”
 The flux acid-cleans the copper surface as you heat the joint, enabling the solder to flow evenly.
 Both types work well.
 The tinning flux contains a tiny bit of solder, but you have to add more solder anyway.